Go to All Blogs | Recommended Bird Field Guides Blogs | African Birding Tours | All our birding tours

 Birds of Ghana and Birds of Senegal and The Gambia (Borrow and Demey).
 For Ghana and Senegambia, these two books are much less awkward to use than the above, which covers too wide an area.
 As they cover fewer species than above, it means the plates are less cramped with more information for each species and detailed distribution maps.

 Birds of East Africa (Stevenson and Fanshawe).
 The above is by far the best book for birding Tanzania, Kenya, Uganda, Rwanda, and Burundi.
-The illustrations are good, and considering the guide covers nearly 1400 species, there is an impressive amount of species information with distribution maps opposite the plates.
+The illustrations are good, and considering the guide covers over 1400 species, there is an impressive amount of species information with distribution maps opposite the plates.

 We can also endorse the long-awaited app (e-guide) version, which has all the bird calls.